david4096/identifier-interoperability/README.md

 By satisfying this Use Case, Data Providers can provide strong guarantees that all their data will be resolvable across platforms.

+##### A Note Regarding Automated GUID Registration

 It is expected that in practice some mixture of automated and curated aliasing will be used.
 Take, for example, the case that a Data Object has had a GUID registered for it by another Data Provider.

 Automatically generating another  GUID for this same Object would pollute the identifier space.
 It is up to Data Providers to enact data management policies that will reduce unnecessary usage of GUIDs.
 Proper usage of the Data Object Service should allow platforms to reason about the presence of some data in another platform before minting another